 - Engineering.
 Twenty percent of the costs for the City Engineer position are paid for from the General Fund.
 The balance of this position’s costs are paid for by the Water, Stormwater, Sanitation and Street Maintenance funds due to the City Engineer’s diverse assignments across many civil engineering disciplines.

 - The Road Rehabilitation Program is the smallest independent wedge of General Fund expenditures.
 The Road Rehabilitation Program is not exclusively financed by the General Fund.
-General Fund dollars combine with gas tax and motor vehicle registration receipts to finance the total annual Road Rehabilitation Program.
-The General Fund contribution to the Road Rehabilitation Program has been declining over the past few years and that Gas Tax and MVR funds have been relatively flat.
+General Fund dollars combine with gas taxes and motor vehicle registration (MVR) receipts to finance the total annual Road Rehabilitation Program.
+The General Fund contribution to the Road Rehabilitation Program has been declining over the past few years and the gas taxes and MVR receipts have been relatively flat.
 In an ideal world, gas taxes and motor vehicle registrations would fully fund a city’s road maintenance program.
 Because it is not a perfect world, it is quite common in Ohio for cities either to supplement from their General Fund or underfund road maintenance.
-In 2013, it is projected that the Road Rehabilitation Program will receive $297,215 from gas tax, motor vehicle registrations, and the General Fund.
+In 2014, it is projected that the Road Rehabilitation Program will receive $257,475 from gas taxes, motor vehicle registrations, and the General Fund.
 The City Engineer recommends that our road program should receive no less than $500,000 per year from all sources to avoid compounding roadway decline.

-The Loveland Police Department patrols our community 24 hours a day, 365 days per year with officers working 10 hour shifts.
-There are at least two officers on duty for day shift and two to three officers on second shift.
-There is a split shift that starts at 5:00 p.m. to supplement second and third shift during peak service times.
+The Loveland Police Department patrols our community 24 hours a day, 365 days per year with officers working 12 hour shifts.
+The 12 hour shifts are staffed with four squads of three officers each.
+This schedule should allow for three officers to be on duty for each 12 hour shift.
+Part time officers are available to cover shift vacancies due to training, vacation, or illness.
 According to the Department of Justice, a city Loveland’s size has 24 police officers on average, while Loveland currently has 16 full-time sworn officers.

 The largest portion of Police Department expenditures are personnel costs.
 Loveland Police Department provides services beyond basic, community patrol.
 One officer is assigned full-time as a detective, allowing him to focus exclusively on investigating criminal activities.
 For example, having this position enabled the capture of a bank robber within 24 hours of the crime.
 Loveland also has one officer dedicated to working proactively in and with Loveland Schools to stem juvenile crime.
 Two other sworn police officer positions—the Police Chief and Police Captain—work regular business hours unless otherwise needed and manage the day-to-day operations of the department.
 They are augmented by two civilian administrative professionals who oversee the Mayor’s Court and maintain crime databases supporting front-line police work.